PerfectFit-project/virtual_coach_rl_persuasion_algorithm/README.md

 ### Frontend
 The frontend is a simple html-page that makes use of [Rasa Webchat](https://github.com/botfront/rasa-webchat) 0.11.12.

+It is expected that the user ID is provided as a URL-parameter, e.g. http://<IP_address>:5005/?userid=JohnDoe.
+This user ID is extracted and sent to the backend to link multiple sessions of the same user.

 Files:
 - index.html: html-page if the conversational agent runs locally.
 - Frontend: contains the html-pages for the 5 sessions if the conversational agent runs on a server.
 The frontends are run within Docker containers.
 This folder also contains the necessary Dockerfile.